Back to projects

 The research gave us problems.

-These gave us direction.
+Design principles gave us direction.

 Premium Presence

-Clean layouts, refined typography, premium imagery, ensure that it relays Motorola as an aspirational lifestyle brand, not budget hardware.
+Clean layouts, refined typography, premium imagery.
+Ensure that it relays Motorola as an aspirational lifestyle brand, not budget hardware.
 A refresh that honours the legacy while pushing it forward.

-Clean layouts, refined typography, premium imagery, ensure that it relays Motorola as an aspirational lifestyle brand, not budget hardware.
+Clean layouts, refined typography, premium imagery.
+Ensure that it relays Motorola as an aspirational lifestyle brand, not budget hardware.
 A refresh that honours the legacy while pushing it forward.

 Global Unity